-We didn’t need Bo to tell us if he could see the big E or if the L was right side up or upside down (that, obviously, would have been impossible!).
+We didn’t need him to tell us if he could see the big E or if the L was right side up or upside down (that, obviously, would have been impossible!).
 Instead, we had to make sure he had no damage to his optic nerve as a result of the stroke he had when he was just 10 days old.

 I was mesmerized.
 You see, in that series, I saw something I had never known before – not even when my older son was a baby.
 In the beginning, as a newborn, the photo was a fuzzy black and white blur.
 It had a bit more dimension at four weeks, more color and detail at eight, but it wasn’t until six months old that the image truly became clear and vibrant.

-I was floored.
-Excited for the distraction, obviously, but truly floored.
 No wonder black and white, high contrast books were so important to read with infants!

 Black and White Books for Newborns Help Stimulate a Baby’s Vision

 Watch closely the next time you give your newborn a black and white book.
 You may see that he’s drawn to the images.
 You may notice him reaching for the pages.
 You may find that he is much more engaged with this black and white book than he is with a board book in full color.

 At birth, an infant’s eyes don’t yet work together.
 Though they can “see,” life is quite blurry!
 Research has repeatedly demonstrated that infants prefer black and white geometric shapes rather than images containing a myriad of color.
 Because the first colors babies tend to see are black, white and shades of gray, books featuring these colors are perfect for new eyes.
 The bold lines, patterns and contrasting images in black and white books stand out and will help your new baby practice his focus.